 If a student becomes unwell during the school day they may be directed to the therapy room and monitored by staff.
 Depending on the nature of their symptoms, staff may contact families or an emergency contact person to ask them to collect the student.

 Our school follows the Department’s policy and guidance in relation to our first aid room/therapy room to ensure it is safe, hygienic and appropriately equipped: First aid rooms and sick bays.

 If there is a situation or incident which occurs at school or a school activity which requires first aid to be administered to a student:

-- Staff trained in first aid will administer first aid in accordance with their training.
+- Staff who have been trained in first aid will administer first aid in accordance with their training.
 In an emergency situation, other staff may assist in the administration of first aid within their level of competence.